Telnet Pivoting through Meterpreter

 From Offensive Security

-Pivoting is technique to get inside an unreachable network with help of pivot (centre point).
-In simple words it is an attack through which attacker can exploit those system which belongs to different network.
-For this attack, the attacker needs to exploit the main server that helps the attacker to add himself inside its local network and then attacker will able to target the client system for attack.
+Pivoting is a technique to get inside an unreachable network with help of pivot (center point).
+In simple words, it is an attack through which an attacker can exploit that system which belongs to the different network.
+For this attack, the attacker needs to exploit the main server that helps the attacker to add himself inside its local network and then the attacker will able to target the client system for the attack.

 Lab Setup requirement:

 Pivot Machine (client): window operating system with two network interface

 Use exploit MS17-010 or multi handler to hack the pivot machine.

 From the given image, you can confirm that I owned a pivot machine (192.168.1.107) meterpreter session1.

 Check the network interface through the following command: